James Martin (chef): Journalism

 Until 2013, Martin wrote a motoring column for UK newspaper The Mail on Sunday.

 In September 2009, Martin wrote in his column that he hated cyclists, and took pleasure in scaring them by driving an electric Tesla Roadster (2008) in a manner that startled a cycling group, forcing them off the road.
 Following criticism from cycling groups and professionals such as Bradley Wiggins and Stuart O'Grady, he apologised for the article.
 Complaints said that the driving was illegal and dangerous.
 Martin said he did not condone "any form of reckless driving", stating: "It was never my intention to offend the many cyclists who share our roads across the country.
 What was intended to be a humorous piece was clearly misjudged."

 Restaurants

 Martin opened his restaurant, The Leeds Kitchen, inside the Alea Casino in Leeds in 2011.
 The casino, and with it the restaurant, closed in March 2013.

 In 2012, he opened a restaurant inside the Talbot Hotel, Malton, North Yorkshire.
 The restaurant won a Michelin star at the end of 2012.
 In June 2013 it was reviewed by food critic Jay Rayner for The Observer, who described his meal there as "three beautifully poised, close to faultless dishes".
 Martin left The Talbot in February 2015.

 In September 2013, Martin opened his restaurant James Martin Manchester, specialising in modern British cuisine.

-There are branches of James Martin Kitchen bakery and cafe located airside at Stansted and Glasgow airports, and at Manchester Piccadilly Railway Station.
+There are branches of James Martin Kitchen Bakery & Cafe located airside at Stansted and Glasgow airports, and at Manchester Piccadilly Railway Station.